 As previously mentioned, every conceivable element of the Clarion can be tweaked to ensure that it meets the needs of the musician.
 Notes are represented on its surface as shapes that can be coloured, resized, reformed and rotated.
 You can have one shape or hundreds and they can be moved anywhere on the surface, ensuring that they are positioned exactly where the musician requires them.
 The notes are also expressive, affording the player a range of different performance articulations that are affected by the speed of travel and your position within each shape.
 The pictures below illustrate just some of the myriad ways in which the Clarion's surface can be arranged.

 Running on both iPad and Windows, and compatible with a wide range of off the shelf assistive technologies, the Clarion has proved crucial to the expansion of Open Orchestras.
 It is by no means the only instrument our musicians use, that would be boring, but it does ensure that some of the most marginalised young disabled musicians can have access to an expressive, affordable and accessible musical instrument.
-Sadly it is not yet on general release, you'll have to wait until September 2017 for that, but it is already ensuring that Open Orchestras is truly transferable.
+Sadly it is not yet on general release, but it is already ensuring that Open Orchestras is truly transferable.
 From September 2016, and in partnership with 6 music educations hubs and 16 schools, OpenUp Music is proud to announce the launch of 16 new Open Orchestras that stretch from Truro in the south-west to Tyneside in the north-east.
 Over 150 young disabled people will be taking part during the year and, thanks to the lessons learned over the past 8 years, we are moving ever closer to helping every special school in the country have it's very own orchestra.